George Pomeroy Colley: Early years

 He was the third and youngest son of the Hon.
-George Francis Pomeroy (George Francis Colley from 1830) of Ferney, co.
-Dublin, by his wife, Frances, third daughter of Thomas Trench, dean of Kildare, and was a grandson of John Pomeroy, 4th Viscount Harberton.
-Raised in Rathangan, County Kildare, he was educated at Cheam, Surrey, where his headmaster, Dr Mayo, described him as ‘swift to take offence, prompt and vigorous in resenting it’.
+George Francis Pomeroy (George Francis Colley from 1830) of Ferney, County Dublin, by his wife, Frances, third daughter of Thomas Trench, dean of Kildare, and was a grandson of John Pomeroy, 4th Viscount Harberton.
+Raised in Rathangan, County Kildare, he was educated at Cheam, Surrey, where his headmaster, Dr Mayo, described him as "swift to take offence, prompt and vigorous in resenting it".

 He was educated at the Royal Military College, Sandhurst, where he was first in general merit and good conduct at the examinations in May 1852, and was appointed at the age of sixteen to an ensigncy without purchase in the 2nd or Queen's foot.
-His biographer Sir William F. Butler writes: ‘George Colley at this time has been described to me by one who remembers him well in his seventeenth year.
+His biographer Sir William F. Butler writes: 'George Colley at this time has been described to me by one who remembers him well in his seventeenth year.
 He was slight and well-proportioned, but with a look of great physical strength.
 The features possessed the strongly moulded type noticeable in several branches of the Colley race; the brown hair fell upon a forehead already suggesting intellectual power.
 His chief interests at this time were the artistic and literary pursuits which always held their own, notwithstanding an arduous professional life, until in the stress of the last few years they were necessarily laid aside.
 On such topics he was, I am told, often full of talk — at other times silent and dreamy.
 Though finished in manner even as a lad, he himself seems in his boyish years to have suffered from a quite disproportionate sense of shyness.'

 After two years' service with the depot, he was promoted to a lieutenancy without purchase, and joined the headquarters of his regiment, then on the eastern frontier of Cape Colony.

-In 1857-8 he held a border magistracy at the Cape, and showed great energy.
+In 1857–58, he held a border magistracy at the Cape, and showed great energy.
 On one occasion he received notice from the governor, Sir George Grey, of an insurrection which he had already suppressed.
 He was also employed to execute a survey of the Trans-kei country, a dangerous service in the then disturbed state of Kaffirland.
 When the Queen's were ordered to China, Colley rejoined his regiment, in which he obtained his company on 12 June 1860, and was present with it at the capture of the Taku forts, the actions of 12–14 August and 18–21 September 1860, and the advance on Peking.